apache/druid/docs/querying/sql-multivalue-string-functions.md

 > This document describes the SQL language.

 Druid supports string dimensions containing multiple values.
-This page describes the operations you can perform on multi-value string dimensions.
+This page describes the operations you can perform on multi-value string dimensions using [Druid SQL](./sql.md).
 See [Multi-value dimensions](multi-value-dimensions.md) for more information.

 All "array" references in the multi-value string function documentation can refer to multi-value string columns or